Pikey Peak Trek

 Trek from Phaplu to Junbesi (2700m) – 5 hours

-After reaching Phaplu you will trek towards Junbesi which is about 5 hours walk from there.
+After reaching Phaplu, you will trek towards Junbesi, which is about 5 hours walk from there.

-Your trip starts as you walk gently through the downhill path crossing small streams along the way.
-Walking the paths you come across the local villages settled in that area.
+Your trip starts as you walk gently through the downhill path, crossing small streams along the way.
+Walking the paths, you come across the local villages settled in that area.

-After that, you walk sandy uneven lands crossing the suspension bridge over the Junbesi river.
-Crossing the river you will reach Benighat, from there you walk rocky trails following the river.
+After that, you walk sandy, uneven lands, crossing the suspension bridge over the Junbesi river.
+Crossing the river, you will reach Benighat; from there, you walk rocky trails following the river.

-Junbesi is situated at an altitude of 2700m above sea level.
+Junbesi is situated at an altitude of 2700 m above sea level.
 You can enjoy the local Nepalese food here.

 Today your walk ends as you reach Junbesi.